Stables CottageSleeps 4

 Accommodation

-This first floor luxury holiday cottage has a large open plan sitting room, which has a log burning stove and is connected to the kitchen and dining area.
-There is a double bedroom with a kingsize bed and pretty, rural views over the walled garden and the woodland; a twin bedroom, and a bathroom with overhead shower.
-Stables Cottage has its own private garden with garden furniture and a barbecue.
+This first floor cosy holiday cottage by the sea in Dumfries and Gallloway has a large open plan sitting room, kitchen with dining area and a toasty log burner, which gives out a great heat.
+There is a double bedroom with a king size bed and pretty views over the walled garden and the woodland.
+A twin bedroom and a bathroom with a bath and overhead shower.
+The cottage has its own private garden with garden furniture and a barbecue.

-This is one of two ‘green’ cottages on the estate and the central heating is provided by by a wood chip bio mass boiler and electricity is provided by one of the estate’s wind turbines.
+This is one of two ‘green’ cottages on the estate.
+The central heating provided by a wood chip biomass boiler and electricity provided by one of the Estate’s two wind turbines.

-Just to note that there are several steps up to the cottage front door, which are quite steep.
+Just to note that there are 16 steep steps up to the cottage front door.

-Located in over 20 acres of gardens and woodland adjacent to Corsewall House, there are lots of walks around the estate and down to the sea you can enjoy.
-In late January and February, the woods feature charming drifts of snowdrops followed by daffodils and in April and May the hue turns to purple with acres of bluebells.
-There is colour in the gardens almost all the way through the year starting with camellia during January and into March – followed with a riot of colour in April and May from the rhododendrons and azaleas – pinks, reds, creams, yellows, purples and whites.
-Indeed, one rhododendron, known as ‘Christmas Cheer’, flowers in December.
-The autumn sees the hydrangeas providing colour all the way through to November.
+Located in over 20 acres of gardens and woodland close to Corsewall House, there are lots of wonderful woodland walks and coastal paths around the 1000-acre estate and down to the sea you can enjoy.
+In late January and February, the woods feature charming drifts of snowdrops followed by daffodils in March.
+In April and May the hue turns to purple with acres of bluebells.
+There is colour in the gardens almost all the way through the year starting with Camellias during January and Magnolias in March, followed with a riot of colour in April and May from the Rhododendrons and Azaleas.
+Indeed, one Rhododendron, known as ‘Christmas Cheer’, flowers in December and January.
+The autumn sees the Hydrangeas providing colour all the way through to November.

-There is oodles of wildlife to spot around the cottage – from roe deer and hares to barn owls, woodpeckers and most importantly, this area is one of the last bastions of the red squirrel.
+There is oodles of wildlife to spot around the cottage From roe deer and hares to barn owls, woodpeckers and most importantly, this area is one of the last bastions of the red squirrel.
+There are numerous dedicated squirrel feeders dotted about the gardens and woods.

-Walk down to the shores of Loch Ryan and around Wig Bay and The Scar – a circular walk along Loch Ryan shoreline and back into the village of Kirkcolm.
+Walk down to the shores of Loch Ryan and around Wig Bay and the Scar.
+This is a circular walk along Loch Ryan shoreline and back into the village of Kirkcolm.
 The Scar, a sandbank which juts out into Loch Ryan, is home to one of the largest colonies of nesting migrant terns in the region.
-From an historical perspective, during the Second World War, Wig Bay was used as a base for the flying Catalina boats – you’ll see evidence of this on your walk and also throughout the woods at Corsewall Estate, which was requisitioned by the Royal Canadian Air Force during the War.
+From an historical perspective, during the Second World War, Wig Bay was used as a base for the flying Catalina boats.
+You’ll see evidence of this on your walk and also throughout the woods at Corsewall Estate, which was requisitioned by the RAF during the War.

-The cottage is equipped with a Delonghi bean to cup coffee machine, flat screen television, Freeview Box, DVD player, Roberts radio, WiFi, a selection of board games, books and classic films.
+The cottage is equipped with a Delonghi bean to cup coffee machine, a smart television, DVD player, a Roberts Bluetooth digital radio, Wi-Fi, a selection of board games and books.
 The beds come with super thick, feather-filled duvets, all bed linen and large fluffy towels.
 It also has a dishwasher, washing machine, fridge, freezer, hob and electric oven.

 At A Glance